kazuho/draft-kazuho-httpbis-http3-over-tcp/draft-kazuho-httpbis-http3-on-streams.md

 QS_TRANSPORT_PARAMETERS frame type (Section 4.2 of {{QUIC-ON-STREAMS}}).

-# Exchanging HTTP/3 Frames

-Once the TCP connection is setup and the Transport Parameters are exchanged by QUIC on Streams, endpoints can exchange the HTTP/3 frames as if the underlying connection was QUIC.

 # Support for Extended CONNECT

 Servers speaking HTTP/3 on Streams MUST implement the Extended CONNECT scheme